-I am very pleased to report that Key & Associates, P.C., the independent auditor of ARC's financial statements for 2016, has rendered an unmodified opinion about the adequacy of the statements.
-All prior year findings were cleared, with no findings in this fiscal year.
+I am very pleased to report that Key & Associates, P.C., the independent auditor of ARC's financial statements for 2017, has rendered an unmodified opinion about the adequacy of the statements.
+There were no findings in this fiscal year.
 The independent audit was performed in cooperation with the Office of Inspector General (OIG).